Woman was partially sucked out of plane after engine failure, witnesses say

 Another passenger, Cassie Adams, said she was sitting "right over the engine" and could see the damage immediately after it failed.

-"Two brave men immediately responded and helped grab her and try to pull her back in," Adams said.
+"Two brave men immediately responded and helped grab her and tried to pull her back in," Adams said.

-The men were able to pull the woman back in and performed CPR on her, Adams said.
-One of the men then stood in front of the broken window so no one else would get hurt, she said, adding that she thought "the plane was going down."
+The men were able to pull her back in and performed CPR on her, Adams said.
+One of them then stood in front of the broken window so no one else would get hurt, she said, adding that she thought "the plane was going down."

 "It was terrifying," Adams said.
 "Those men are heroes."

+Another passenger, a woman from Albuquerque, New Mexico, also confirmed that a female passenger was "partially sucked out of the window."

+"I talked to the guy who pulled her back in, and he said that ... her head, when she flew out the window, hit the window and she died on impact," the woman told ABC affiliate KOAT.
+"And then there was a nurse who helped to pull her back in, but before we knew what was really going on you could feel the plane instantly dropping."

-Seven people were minorly injured but not taken to hospitals, officials said.
+Seven people suffered minor injuries and weren't taken to hospitals, officials said.
 The NTSB said 144 passengers and five crew members were on board.

-Southwest Airlines Chairman of the Board and Chief Executive Officer Gary Kelly expressed gratitude that no one else was seriously injured, but described the death of the female passenger as a "tragic loss."
+Southwest Airlines Chief Executive Officer Gary Kelly expressed gratitude that no one else was seriously injured, but described the passenger's death as a "tragic loss."

 "This is a sad day, and our hearts go out to the family and loved ones of the deceased customer," Kelly said during a press conference Tuesday afternoon.